-This report is available on the Agency's website, www.sgpwa.com, or from the Agency's office in hard copy for a nominal copying charge.
-It is also available as a CD, also for a nominal cost.
+This report is available on the Agency's website, www.sgpwa.com, or from the Agency's office in hard copy or on a CD for a nominal charge.

 In reading the report, we hope that you learn more about the Pass's most precious natural resource-water.